Raademar/simple-memory/README.md

 ```
 npm install --save
 ```
 * Highscores are saved to a live mlab database.
-You need to set up your own connectionstring in a .env file.
+You need to set up your own connection string in a .env file.
 It should look something like this.
 ```
 MONGOLAB_URI="mongodb://USERNAME:PASSOWRD@DATABASE.mlab.com:PORT/simple-memory"